israfilistek/libretro-buildbot/README.md

 libretro-docker
 ===========
-A collection of Dockerfiles and scripts for libretro that define the build bots.
+A collection of Dockerfiles and scripts for libretro that define the nightly build bots.